Local News

 AIRPORTS & PORTS

-• Elements of the U.S. Air Force 1st Special Operations Wing restored flight operations to the Port au Prince airport within 48 hours of the earthquake and facilitated 3,334 flights in the following 34 days, with as many as 162 flights in one day, more than ten times the pre-earthquake capacity at the airport.
+• The U.S. Air Force 1st Special Operations Wing quickly restored flight operations at the Port au Prince airport.
+They did this within 48 hours of the earthquake.
+In the next 34 days, they helped with 3,334 flights.
+On some days, they managed as many as 162 flights.
+This was more than ten times the airport’s capacity before the earthquake.

 • Coast Guard and Navy combined team assessed port damage, installed aids to navigation, began interim port repairs and conducted site surveys for temporary joint over the shore logistics package (JLOTS) that was used to move cargo while more permanent pier repairs were completed.